RasaHQ/rasa/docs/evaluation.rst

 called ``errors.json`` for easier debugging.
 Finally, the evaluation script creates a histogram of the confidence distribution for all predictions.
 Improving the quality of your training data will move the histogram bars to the right.
+By default the histogram will show the confidence distribution of all predictions regardless of the prediction being correct or wrong.
+If you want to visualize the confidence distributions for wrong predictions and correct predictions as separate bars of the histogram, you can do so by passing the following flag to the evaluation script: ``--dual_histogram``.

 .. note::
     A confusion matrix will **only** be created if you are evaluating a model on a test set.